 How does a Cryptocurrency wallet work?

 Cryptocurrencies are not stored in a physical wallet but in a digital wallet, as they represent digital value.
 A wallet address is similar to a bank account number.
 Don’t be afraid to give someone else your wallet number, as people will need it if they want to transfer funds to you.
 Like using your bank account, your wallet number can be used for your company to pay your payroll, a client can pay their invoice, or you can use it to do crypto transactions.
 As in the physical world, no two bank account numbers can be the same, the same way no two wallet addresses are the same, and also, there is no limit to the number of wallet addresses you can create.
 Here is an example of an address: 1JV4v1FiGpE1VY7kD7KMovmNfNT3t6LmfP.
 As you can see, it is a combination of numbers and letters, using upper and lower case.
 But wallet addresses do not reveal identity in the real world, which is why it is referred to on the blockchain as a ‘pseudonym’.

 What are the different types of wallets?

-There are many types of wallets available and the one you choose will depend on your needs.
-Each wallet can offer you different solutions, such as extra security, ease of use or convenience.
-The main types of cryptocurrency wallet are:
+There are many types of wallets available, and the one you choose will depend on your needs.
+Each wallet can offer different solutions, such as extra security, ease of use or convenience.
+The main types of cryptocurrency wallets are:

 Desktop wallets must be downloaded to a computer and can only be accessed from that specific device.
 Generally speaking, they offer a good combination of safety and comfort.
 Yet, it is important to remember that if a hacker could control your device remotely, they could gain access to your wallet.

-A mobile wallet works similar to a desktop wallet, as it is downloaded directly to your phone device.
-Normally you can access your wallet by downloading a mobile application, which also allows you to spend your cryptocurrencies by scanning a QR code.
+A mobile wallet works similarly to a desktop wallet, as it is downloaded directly to your phone.
+Normally you can access your wallet by downloading a mobile application, which allows you to spend your cryptocurrencies by scanning a QR code.

 What security do wallets provide?